Snorkeling Options in the British Virgin Islands

-- Mosquito Island North-East Reef - Our favorite spot near Virgin Gorda, is the reef to the north-east side of the Anguilla channel and Mosquito Island.
+- Mosquito Island Northeast Reef - Our favorite spot near Virgin Gorda, is the reef on the northeast side of Mosquito Island.
 It is accessible by dinghy to the adjacent beach or by walking along the path from Drake's Anchorage.

 - The Baths, Virgin Gorda - This should not be missed as a walk and snorkel spot and is also accessible by land by taking a taxi from Spanish Town.
 Mostly for scenery rather than fish, but there are always a couple of rays hiding among the large spectacular boulders.